sash2104/kaggle-uspto-public/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Third-Party Code